conda/conda/docs/source/user-guide/concepts/packages.rst

 What is a conda package?
 ========================

-A conda package is a compressed tarball file (.tar.bz2) that contains:
+A conda package is a compressed tarball file (.tar.bz2) or .conda file that contains:

 * system-level libraries
 * Python or other modules